My Home Page with Links to My Other

 whole thing out the windows."

-and isolated institutions have goals that are at odds with the goals of those
+and isolated institutions have goals at odds with the goals of those

 they allegedly serve.

-creates large amounts of complexity and encourages people to take unjustified
+creates complexities and encourages individuals to take unjustified

-risks in the belief that they have plenty of redundancy to save them.
+risks in the belief plenty of redundancy to save them still exists.
 The

-Chernobyl disaster occurred because of a test of a safety system.
-If someone had asked a Soviet expert in 1985 whether the sequence of events leading to Chernobyl could ever happen, he might have laughed.
-The operators at Chernobyl violated four rules that were all necessary for the disaster to happen.
+Chernobyl disaster occurred during a safety system test.
+The operators at Chernobyl violated four rules together--and all necessary for the disaster to happen.
+If someone asked a Soviet nuclear expert in 1985 whether the sequence of events leading to Chernobyl could happen, the expert might have laughed.
 The Fermi nuclear reactor in Michigan nearly melted down in 1966 because of a failed safety device.

 Sagan reports mostly on narrow escapes

 in America.
-There may have been worse calls elsewhere, espicially in nations with dictator controlled medai.
-Russia is poor.
-Nuclear weapons are spreading to even poorer
+Worse may have occurred elsewhere, especially in nations with dictator controlled media.
+Nuclear weapons continue to spread to poor

 nations.
-Where money is tight, low safety is the rule.
+Where money is tight, low safety rules.
 The nuclear weapons program

-found in Iraq after the Gulf War featured designs that would have detonated if
+found in Iraq after the Gulf War featured designs that might detonate if

 they fell off a desk.